Indicator/raptorx-zy/epmi/bin/TrainingWithNewFeature.md

 can be read and written by most platform, including matlab, R, python, perl, and C++.

- Fasta2hdf5 is used to add those features derived from multiple sequence alignments.
+# Fasta2hdf5 is used to add those features derived from multiple sequence alignments.

  Find a sequence loading part and load dope at the same time.

- TODO:
+# TODO:
+ Check the analysis pipeline by using the new module.

  [Done] Add pair position feature to feature3D.
  Test a list feature generation config and training part on cruncher and beagle.Zygg2015